Atlantic horseshoe crab: Medical uses

 Horseshoe crabs are valuable as a species to the medical research community, and in medical testing.
 An extract of blood cells (amoebocytes) from Limulus polyphemus is a critical component in the widely used Limulus amebocyte lysate (LAL) test to detect and quantify bacterial endotoxins in pharmaceuticals and to test for several bacterial diseases.
 A protein from horseshoe crab blood is also under investigation as a novel antibiotic.

 Procuring the raw materials for LAL testing involves collecting and bleeding horseshoe crabs from wild populations.
 Horseshoe crabs are returned to the ocean after bleeding, however, there is a level of mortality and sub-lethal impact involved.
 It is estimated that between 10 and 30 percent of horseshoe crabs die after bleeding.
+Released horseshoe crabs may also be more prone to disease and be less successful in reproducing.

 Studies show the blood volume returns to normal in about a week, though blood cell count can take two to three months to fully rebound.
 Animals that survive the process may be more lethargic when released and less likely to mate – which has prompted concerns about the longer-term impacts of harvesting horseshoe crabs.

 The LAL test is a major source of animal product dependence in the biomedical industry, and a challenge to the Three Rs of science in relation to the use of animals in testing.
 There are efforts to reduce the dependence on horseshoe crabs, refine the process of collecting blood from the animals (including through aquaculture), and even replace the use of animal-derived assays utilizing synthetic approaches, such as the recombinant factor C (rFC) assay.

 Conservation and management

 Overall the Atlantic horseshoe crab is recognized as vulnerable by the IUCN due primarily to overharvesting and habitat loss.
 There are, however, significant geographic differences with some populations increasing, some stable and some declining.

+Some conservation efforts for horseshoe crabs include harvest regulations, protected spawning areas, and monitoring programs to help maintain a stable population and reduce long-term decline.